Understanding the Cultural Context

 The Joy of Fair Exchange

-- The seller receives fair compensation reflecting labor, materials, and legitimate profit
+The most satisfying bargaining outcomes leave both parties feeling respected:- The seller receives fair compensation reflecting labor, materials, and legitimate profit

 - The buyer acquires something valued at price they find reasonable